About the Program

 -

-A statement of support from the faculty member’s chair, including the standard adjunct replacement cost for that faculty member and an indication of Dean’s office support.
+A statement of support from the faculty member's Dean's office.

 Selection Process